LearnLib/alex/src/site/markdown/usage.md

 :   There are currently four algorithms supported: L*, Discrimination Tree, DHC and TTT.

 Equivalence oracle
-:    ALEX supports three kinds of oracles.
-The first one is *Random Word*, the second one is *Complete* and the last one is
+:    ALEX supports four kinds of oracles.
+Those are: *Random Word*, *Complete* *W-Method" and the last one is
     *Sample*.
-The first two oracles approximate equivalence queries automatically to find counterexamples while when using *Sample*, you are asked to search and enter them by yourself in between iterations.
+The first three oracles approximate equivalence queries automatically to find counterexamples while when using *Sample*, you are asked to search and enter them by yourself in between iterations.

 Steps to learn